PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

 We can't explain you in a lab all the configurations we have done to make all the workflow work, we gave you the tips and you can deep dive by your self exploring the already prepared configuration and script steps done.

-It would be nice to follow the lab by including now the NetworkPolicy resources created in Chapter 11 and the Nginx and Postgres exporters prepared in Chapter 12.
+It would be nice to follow the lab by including now the NetworkPolicy resources created in Chapter 11 and the Nginx and Postgres Prometheus exporters prepared in Chapter 12.